reimagined/resolve/packages/readmodel-adapters/README.md

 # **🛢 ReadModel Adapters**
-This folder contains ReadModel adapters for [resolve-query](../resolve-query).
+This folder contains readmodel adapters for [resolve-query](../resolve-query).

-ReadModel adapter is an object that must contain five functions:
+Readmodel adapter is an object that must contain five functions:
 * `buildRead` - wraps the read.
 * `buildProjection` - wraps the projection.
 * `init` - creates a repository api by onDemandOptions.